Tobey Maguire: 1989–1995: Early career

-Maguire's first appearance in a feature film was in The Wizard (1989) as an extra.
-He was cast as the lead in the FOX TV series Great Scott! in 1992, which was canceled nine weeks after premiere.
+Maguire's first appearance in a feature film was as an extra in The Wizard (1989).
+He was cast as the lead in the FOX TV series Great Scott! in 1992, which was canceled nine weeks after its premiere.

 Maguire met fellow child actor Leonardo DiCaprio in the 1980s while auditioning for the same roles.
-The pair would become close friends.
-For example, both auditioned for the same part in the 1990 TV series based on the 1989 comedy Parenthood.
-DiCaprio was cast, and Maguire later got a guest role at least partly on DiCaprio's recommendation.
-The same scenario played out during casting for the 1993 movie This Boy's Life (featuring Robert De Niro as the lead): DiCaprio got the main role of teenager Tobias "Toby" Wolff, and Maguire got a part as one of his friends.
+The pair became close friends.
+They both auditioned for the same part in the 1990 TV series based on the 1989 comedy Parenthood.
+DiCaprio got the part, and Maguire was cast in a guest role partly on DiCaprio's recommendation.
+The same scenario played out during casting for the 1993 movie This Boy's Life (featuring Robert De Niro as the lead): DiCaprio got the main role of teenager Tobias "Toby" Wolff, while Maguire was cast as one of his friends.

 1995–2001: Critical acclaim

-As part of his recovery from alcoholism and learning to deal with his self-described "addictive and compulsive nature", Maguire changed his career path slightly to obtain roles where he and DiCaprio would not always be in competition for the same part.
-The move paid off when Maguire was given the role of Paul Hood, a teenage boarding school student whose narration anchors the action in Ang Lee's 1997 film The Ice Storm.
-This led to a variety of lead roles in films such as Pleasantville, The Cider House Rules, and Wonder Boys.
+As part of his recovery from alcoholism and learning to deal with his self-described "addictive and compulsive nature", Maguire changed his career path slightly to seek roles that would not put him in direct competition with DiCaprio.
+The move paid off when Maguire was cast as Paul Hood (a teenage boarding school student whose narration anchors the action) in Ang Lee's 1997 film The Ice Storm.
+This led to a variety of lead roles in films, such as Pleasantville, The Cider House Rules, and Wonder Boys.

-In the 1998 film Fear and Loathing in Las Vegas he portrayed a hitchhiker who meets Raoul Duke and Dr. Gonzo during their drive to Las Vegas.
+In the 1998 film Fear and Loathing in Las Vegas Maguire portrayed a hitchhiker who meets Raoul Duke and Dr. Gonzo during their drive to Las Vegas.
 In Ride with the Devil (1999), opposite Jewel Kilcher, Maguire portrayed Jakob Roedel, the son of a unionist German immigrant who joins his Southern friends in the Missouri Riders, avenging the atrocities committed against Missourians by Kansas Jayhawkers and redleggers.
 Maguire voiced Lou in the movie Cats & Dogs (2001).